akki2825/akkikek.github.io/_posts/2020-05-29-why-its-important-not-to-use-zoom.md

 Zoom has come a long way with severe privacy and security issues.
 Let's start by exploring where it all started..

 [First problem](https://www.tenable.com/blog/tenable-research-advisory-zoom-unauthorized-command-execution-cve-2018-1571) was discovered in 2018.
 Zoom had vulnerability on all of the desktop application on Windows, MacOS and Linux.
 This would allow someone who isn't a meeting attendee to hijack the meeting and become the _Host_.
-The Host gets few scary abilities such as remotely enabling participant's microphone or webcam, send keystrokes and can even share their screen.
+The Host gets a few scary abilities such as remotely enabling participant's microphone or webcam, send keystrokes and can even share their screen.
 Sounds like a trojan?

 Just after a few months, in July 2019, [another security flaw](https://www.theverge.com/2019/7/8/20687014/zoom-security-flaw-video-conference-websites-hijack-mac-cameras) was identified and this time the vulnerability allowed websites access to the webcam on Macbooks.
 The MacOS version of Zoom used to install a webserver that would take requests that the standard browser would not.
 There was no notice to the user who installed it, that a webserver would be running on their app.
 Worse is, the webserver would be left behind even after you uninstall Zoom.